purdue-cap/DryadSynth/README.md

 2. Simply run `$ ./exec.sh <path/to/sygus/file>`
 3. Looking into `$ ./exec.sh --help` for further information.
 4. Make sure `z3` and `bitwuzla` (used only for bit-vector) commands are available in the `PATH`.
+5. If you use ChatGPT for `bit-vector`, please make sure to set the `OPENAI_API_KEY` environment variable.

 Note: Some problems run in multithread by default.
 If you don't specify the number of threads, the CPU core count on your system would be used. **This may cause unexpected behavior when the size of the CPU pool is large**.